devamaz/InternationalShowtimes/README.md

 `yarn`

 Familiarizing with `crawl-e` but facing some issue so I had switch to `cheerio` because of time.
-I am getting familiar with Crawl-e, on `netflix-crawler.js` it's a matter of time before I master how it works properly.
+I am getting familiar with Crawl-e, on `amazonprimeCrawler` it's a matter of time before I master how it works properly.

 ### start netflix crawling

 ```bash